Close

 To solve this marketing problem, determine the type of content you want to create and how you want it delivered.

-Moreover, if you post long-form blog posts, consider using LinkedIn as a publishing platform.
 If you want to write concise and impactful tweets, Twitter is the way to go.
-If you’re looking for Instagram-worthy photos and videos, that channel is your best bet.
+That channel is your best bet if you’re looking for Instagram-worthy photos and videos.

 14. Sales are down